snakster/cpp.react/tutorials/BasicEvents.md

 {% endhighlight %}
 If the filter predicate function returns true for the passed value, it will be forwarded.
 Otherwise, it's filtered out.

-Events can be transformed with `Transform`.
+Events can also be transformed with `Transform`.
+In other functional programming languages this operation would be called map, but we stick to the naming of `std::transform`.
 For example, we can transform a stream of numbers into a `std::pair` of the number and a tag that indicates whether the former exceeded a certain threshold:
 {% highlight C++ %}
 enum Tag { normal, critical };